ChilliCream/website/website/blog/2019-09-27-strawberry-shake.md

 If you want to follow along then install the [.NET Core 3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) .
 We are also supporting other .NET variants but for this example you will need the .NET Core 3 SDK.

-Before we can start let us clone the _Hot Chocolate_ repositor and start our _Star Wars_ server.
+Before we can start let us clone the _Hot Chocolate_ repository and start our _Star Wars_ server.

 ```bash
 git clone https://github.com/ChilliCream/hotchocolate.git